bytex-solutions/snamp/docs/connectors/groovy-connector.md

 * Functions:
   * `void emitNotification(String message)` - emit outgoing notification with the specified human-readable message
-  * `void emitNotification(String messagem, Object userData)` - emit outgoing notification with the specified human-readable message and additional payload
+  * `void emitNotification(String message, Object userData)` - emit outgoing notification with the specified human-readable message and additional payload

 Special functions that can be declared in the script:
   * `void close()` - called by SNAMP automatically when the resources acquired by instance of the event should be released